Frequently Asked Questions

 If any part of our floor restoration service does not meet your expectations and you inform us within 2 working days, we will return free of charge.
-However every clean is inspected before leaving the premises and we do our best to avoid such circumstances.
+However every service is inspected before leaving the premises and we do our best to avoid such circumstances.
 Our staff have regular performance reviews and they serve the best interest of the customer.

 We ensure all our staff have DBS certificates and that they obtain substantial amount of experience and training before touching your floors.
-To date we have been trained by three nationally-recognised stone restoration specialists and we have the support of hundreds of members who have been in the tile restoration industry for many years.
+To date we have been trained by three nationally-recognised stone restoration specialists and we have the support of hundreds of members who have been in the stone floor restoration industry for many years.
 For softer furnishings, we are also members of the National Carpet Cleaning Association and have been trained by Prochem and Woolsafe to clean natural fibres safely.
 Although we don’t offer this service anymore, we know how to take care of such furnishings during our service.

 Stone Tile Restoration

 The length of time depends on whether the floor is honed or gloss.
 A honed floor of about 60 sqm can be completed in one day but depending on the type of stone, for example slate, we might need to visit a second day to examine the sealant.
 A gloss floor could take substantially longer because we need to polish the floor a few more times to achieve that mirror finish.
 Here is our process:

 - Stripping of old sealant is not always required if we’re going to use diamond pads, however this process offers the best results when removing dirt from grout and tiny holes.
 The cleaning solution must be rinsed and vacuumed thoroughly before the next process.

 - Filling of cracks and holes depends on the state of the floor and could take several hours.